Reservoir Dogs: Production

+The film's production experienced several significant difficulties.
+Tarantino said that everybody "hated" Lawrence Tierney by the end of the first week of production because of his on-set behavior and volatility; he seemed (to some of the cast and crew) to be evincing psychological problems.
+Ultimately Tierney was fired, with Tarantino stating "Tierney was a f—ing nightmare.
+He was completely insane.
+He was so crazy...
+All the other actors and the crew can’t stand him.
+And all of a sudden, he yells at me, does something disrespectful and so, I fired him at the breakfast table.
+The crew breaks into applause."

-The warehouse scenes were filmed in an unused mortuary filled with coffins, funeral equipment, embalming fluid, and a hearse.
-Mr. Orange's apartment was a room on the second floor of the mortuary, dressed to look like living quarters.
+The warehouse scenes were filmed in an unused mortuary filled with caskets, funeral equipment, embalming fluid, and a hearse.
+Mr. Orange's apartment was a room on the second floor of the mortuary, set to look like living quarters.
 The building has since been demolished.

 Tarantino's decision not to film the diamond robbery was twofold: for budgetary reasons, and to keep the details of the heist ambiguous.
-By not showing the robbery and having the characters describe it, Tarantino explained, the film is allowed to be "about other things", similar to the way in which the robbery in Glengarry Glen Ross and its film adaptation is discussed, described, and debated, but never shown.
+By not showing the robbery and having the characters describe it, Tarantino explained, the film is allowed to be "about other things", similar to the way in which the burglary in Glengarry Glen Ross and its film adaptation is discussed, described, and debated, but never shown.
 Tarantino compared the technique to the work of a novelist, and said he wanted the film to be about something not seen and to "play with a real-time clock as opposed to a movie clock ticking".

 Reception

 Box office

 Reservoir Dogs premiered at the Sundance Film Festival in January 1992.
-It became the festival's most talked-about film, and was subsequently picked up for distribution by Miramax Films.
-After being shown at several other film festivals, including in Cannes, Sitges, and Toronto, Reservoir Dogs opened in the United States in 19 theaters on October 9, 1992 with a first week total of $147,839.
-It was expanded to 61 theaters on October 23, 1992 and totaled $2,832,029 at the domestic box office.
+It became the festival's most talked-about film, and it was subsequently picked up for distribution by Miramax Films.
+After being shown at several other film festivals, including in Cannes, Sitges, and Toronto, Reservoir Dogs opened in the United States in 19 theaters on October 9, 1992, with a first week total of $147,839.
+It was expanded to 61 theaters on October 23, 1992, and totaled $2,832,029 at the domestic box office.
 The film grossed more than double that in the United Kingdom, where it did not receive a home video release until 1995.
 During the period of unavailability on home video, the film was re-released in UK cinemas in June 1994.
+In other european countries it had a more modest financial performance.
+In Spain, it sold 77721 admissions for a total of 56.6 million pesetas ($550K).